 - Gothic/ Horror – I love all things creepy.
 No matter how gory, I can take it!
 Give me your Victorian gothics like This Monstrous Thing by Makenzie Lee, your creeptastic cult stories like Blood and Salt by Kim Liggit, and your bloody, vengeful ghost stories such as Anna Dressed in Blood by Kendare Blake.

-- Magical Realism – Stories grounded in the world around us, but with a touch of the surreal, like Bone Gap by Laura Ruby and Devil and the Bluebird by Jennifer Mason-Black.
+- Magical Realism – Stories grounded in the world around us, but with a touch of the surreal, like When the Moon was Ours by Anna-Marie McLemore and Devil and the Bluebird by Jennifer Mason-Black.
 Give me something contemporary, but weird.
 Something historical, with a strange new twist.
 As always, the darker the better.

 IN ALL STORIES, I LOVE:

-- Setting! – I would love to see novels set in unexpected or underrepresented locales such as Africa, the Arctic, the Himalayas, the Pacific islands, the American West, and the deep south.
-I love enclosed spaces and settings that seem normal on the outside, but are strange on the inside.
+- Setting! – I would love to see novels set in unexpected or underrepresented locales such as Africa, the Arctic, the Himalayas, East Asia, the Pacific islands, the American West, and the deep south.
+I love enclosed spaces and settings that seem normal on the outside but are strange on the inside.
 I especially love settings that feel like characters themselves.
-Take me to new places and teach me about different cultures!

 - Romance – trope-driven and slow burning.
 No insta-love.
 Enemies-to-lovers and forbidden romances are my favorite.
 I love romance that starts out as a rivalry!